Azure/azure-sdk/docs/general/implementation.md

 ### Client configuration

-{% include requirement/MUST %} use relevant global configuration settings either by default or when explicitly requested to by the user, for example by passing in a configuration object to a client constructor.
+{% include requirement/MUST id="general-config-global-config" %} use relevant global configuration settings either by default or when explicitly requested to by the user, for example by passing in a configuration object to a client constructor.

-{% include requirement/MUST %} allow different clients of the same type to use different configurations.
+{% include requirement/MUST id="general-config-for-different-clients" %} allow different clients of the same type to use different configurations.

-{% include requirement/MUST %} allow consumers of your service clients to opt out of all global configuration settings at once.
+{% include requirement/MUST id="general-config-optout" %} allow consumers of your service clients to opt out of all global configuration settings at once.

-{% include requirement/MUST %} allow all global configuration settings to be overridden by client-provided options.
+{% include requirement/MUST id="general-config-global-overrides" %} allow all global configuration settings to be overridden by client-provided options.
 The names of these options should align with any user-facing global configuration keys.

-{% include requirement/MUSTNOT %} change behavior based on configuration changes that occur after the client is constructed.
+{% include requirement/MUSTNOT id="general-config-behaviour-changes" %} change behavior based on configuration changes that occur after the client is constructed.
 Hierarchies of clients inherit parent client configuration unless explicitly changed or overridden.
 Exceptions to this requirement are as follows:

 1. Log level, which must take effect immediately across the Azure SDK.
 2. Tracing on/off, which must take effect immediately across the Azure SDK.

 ### Service-specific environment variables

-{% include requirement/MUST %} prefix Azure-specific environment variables with `AZURE_`.
+{% include requirement/MUST id="general-config-envvars-prefix" %} prefix Azure-specific environment variables with `AZURE_`.

-{% include requirement/MAY %} use client library-specific environment variables for portal-configured settings which are provided as parameters to your client library.
+{% include requirement/MAY id="general-config-envvars-use-client-specific" %} use client library-specific environment variables for portal-configured settings which are provided as parameters to your client library.
 This generally includes credentials and connection details.
 For example, Service Bus could support the following environment variables:

 * `AZURE_SERVICEBUS_CONNECTION_STRING`
 * `AZURE_SERVICEBUS_NAMESPACE`